cyle/browser-radio/README.md

 	- sort by artist and then album name and then track number ascending?
 	- sort by artist and then track name ascending?
 - search for tracks/artists

+## The Why

+Why did I build this?
+I was trying to hit two birds with one stone: first, I really hate iTunes built-in shuffle feature.
+It's not really that random at all.
+For someone who listens to music all day at work, this is very frustrating, and I couldn't find a satisfactory alternative.
+Secondly, iTunes built-in LAN sharing limits you to 5 users at once.
+I bounce around computers a lot, so I hit that 5 user max quickly, and it seems to "stick" for a long time.
+So even though I may only be connected in two places, iTunes "remembers" several old ones, making me need to restart iTunes a lot.
+Annoying.
+Plus, I don't always have access to an iTunes install.
+Thirdly, and I didn't intend on this feature, but the browser radio works great on my iPhone, so I can listen to my desktop iTunes library anywhere on the same network.